-Think London was the replacement brand for what was previously named the London First Centre.
-Its job was to persuade businesses to see London as a viable potential home.
-But as we began to look for visual solutions and symbols, we quickly realised that summing up London’s difference and diversity in one single symbol was a tricky task.
+Our brief was to persuade businesses to see London as a viable potential home.
+As we began to look for visual solutions and symbols, we quickly realised that summing up London’s difference and diversity in one single symbol was a tricky task.

 We started looking at skylines.
-But it was only when we flipped the actual skyline and built a new one out of all the real reasons why you would live and work here, that we started to get somewhere.
+But it was only when we rotated the actual skyline and built a new one out of all the real reasons why you would live and work here, that we started to make progress.
 The parks, the music, the football, the ballet, the fashion – these are the real reasons to be here (amongst many others).
-Before long we had built a memorable symbol made out of 44 separate icons, and one that we could animate in a cost-effective way.
+Before long we had built a memorable symbol made out of 44 separate icons, and one that we could bring to life in digital applications.

+By choosing blue as the lead colour, we could also allude to the river Thames when necessary, or use the blue line of the river as the linking device running through the designs.
 For invitations and general graphics, we often used the icons as separate graphic devices, effectively ‘mining’ the new symbol for visual devices whenever we needed something to link back to the core identity.
-In doing so, we created a visual thread that ran through all of their work over a five year period.
+In doing so, we created a visual thread that ran through all of their work.